SamirVarma01/RockPaperScissors/README.md

 - Interactive Feedback: Bounding boxes and labels are drawn on the webcam feed for real-time feedback.

 ## Future Enhancements
 - Improved Hand Detection: Use advanced hand segmentation or detection methods for better accuracy.
+In particular, there is some issues in detection for scissors, so this could be improved with a better dataset.

 - Multiplayer Game: Extend the application to support multiplayer rock-paper-scissors games using webcams.